regevs/gamma_smc/README.md

 <pre>
 --flow_field, -f <i>flow_field.txt</i>
 </pre>
 A path to the flow field specification.
 Gamma-SMC requires a flow field as input to work.
-We supply a default at `resources/default_flow_field.txt` which should be reasonable for most use cases.
+If unspecified, a default one is used (hard-coded), which is also available for reference at `resources/default_flow_field.txt`.
+Thich should be reasonable for most use cases.
 If you want to generate a new one, you may compile with
 ```
 $ make bin/generate_canonical_flow_field
 ```